Chinechelum/Chinechelum/README.md

 - 👋 Hi, I’m Stephen
-- 👀 I’m interested in blockchain development
+- 👀 I’m interested in the DARQ web
-- 🌱 I’m currently studying Computer Science
+- 🌱 I’m a Computer Science graduate
-- 💞️ I’m looking to collaborate on blockchain related projects
+- 💞️ I’m looking to collaborate on web3, networks, and cybersecurity related projects
 - 📫 How to reach me: stephenlazeke@gmail.com

 <!---